nrwl/nx/docs/shared/node-tutorial/04-create-libs.md

 nx g @nrwl/nest:lib auth --controller
 ```

+{% callout type="note" title="--controller" %}
-> We added the `--controller` flag here to generate a controller along with the library scaffolding.
+We added the `--controller` flag here to generate a controller along with the library scaffolding.
+{% /callout %}

 You should see the following: